-You will need to contact our office either in person or by phone to cancel the loan.
+You can complete an online revision form through your myWSU account under the myFinances tab.
 If the loan has not yet been paid to your account this is a relatively simple process.
 However, if the loan has been disbursed to your account already, you will need to make arrangements to voluntarily return those funds.

 5. I now want a loan I declined earlier.
 How do I reinstate it?

-A declined loan may be reinstated either in-person or by phone.
-If your financial aid package has not changed since the loan was declined, reinstatement is fairly simple.
-If you have since received any additional aid, changed grade levels, or had a budget adjustment, a financial aid counselor will have to review your eligibility.
+You can complete an online revision form through your myWSU account under the myFinances tab.
+If your financial aid offer has not changed since the loan was declined, reinstatement is fairly simple.
+If you have since received any additional aid, changed grade levels, or had a budget adjustment, a financial aid specialist will have to review your eligibility.

 1. How do I apply for scholarships?

 Incoming students who are graduating seniors in high school or directly transferring from another institution receive automatic consideration for scholarships when they become fully admitted to the university.
 High School seniors will need their sixth semester transcript and ACT/SAT score.
 Transfer students will need their most recent college transcripts.
-For more detailed information, refer to our website https://www.wichita.edu/thisis/scholarships.
-Students may complete the admission application online at https://www.wichita.edu/thisis/offices/admissions/
+For more detailed information, refer to our scholarships website: wichita.edu/scholarships.
+Students may complete the admission application online at wichita.edu/admissions.

 2. Do I need to file a separate scholarship application for my academic college?